ZZP-RS/KECL-SR/README.md

 # Introduction
 This is the code for the paper

-Sequential Recommendation for Long-Tail Users based on Knowledge-Enhanced Contrastive Learning(KECL-SR)
+Knowledge Graph-Augmented Contrastive Learning for Long-Tail User Sequential Recommendation

 The preprocessed dataset is contained in the "data" folder, where each line includes a user ID and the corresponding item IDs that the user interacted with, along with timestamps (starting from 1).